dontic/astro-components/README.md

 Each component lives under it's own folder in this repository so that you can easily find the component you need.

-This means that if you want a navbar, you can just go to the `navbars` folder and copy the `Navbar.astro` wherever you want in your Astro project.
+This means that if you want a navbar, you can just go to the `navbar` folder and copy the `Navbar.astro` wherever you want in your Astro project.

 ### Configuration